-I I DE CENT

-I FRI MERINA 1

-I HAN T THE

-STATE OF STREET, STATE

--

-HOPE FOR NORTH KOREA: CHIEFOR NORTH KOREA: FREEDINGST(S) FREEDINGSTRULE

 DESPITE TURMOIL, NUCLEAR THREATS AND RUMORS OF WARS, HOLY SPIRIT WILL MOVE ACROSS THIS IMPRISONED NATION AND SET HER PEOPLE FREE

 BY LAWRENCE TATE

-ooner or later, the "hermit kingdom" must tear down its prison walls to welcome Christianity and join the 21st century.

 North Korea, the secretive, oppressive, isolated communist prison under the leadership of the Kim dynasty, is notorious for a horrible record of human rights violations going back to the Armistice signed in 1953 at the concluding of the Korean War.
 The victims of the regime's brutal policies run the gamut covering every people group imaginable, but Christians continue to pose the most substantive threat to the regime's existence and therefore face the worst of severe persecution, often in silence and hidden from the world's view.
 They have been forced to meet secretly, routinely are rounded up and sent to labor camps-or just shot on sight because they do not worship Kim Jong-un as their god.

 Last of the Cold War Holdouts

-One of the last communist nations in the world, North Korea is known for its strict and

-total control of every aspect of the regime, over information, communication and religious practices.
+One of the last communist nations in the world, North Korea is known for its strict and total control of every aspect of the regime, over information, communication and religious practices.
 The regime, as controlled by dictator Kim Jong-un, adheres to a state ideology called Juche, which prioritizes the supremacy of the state and its leaders over any other form of allegiance, especially religious faith.
 Any form of worship or religious activity outside the state-sanctioned ideology is considered a threat to the regime's control and is harshly punished.

 Life in North Korea has been unbearable under Kim Jong-un.
-About six million citizens are starving and a third of North Korean children suffer from chronic malnutrition.
-(It is said that North Koreans are, on average, two inches shorter than South Koreans because of starvation.)
+About six million citizens are starving and a third of shorter than South Koreans because of starvation.)
 Most people in North Korea don't have electricity, the internet or access to news from the outside world.

-North Korean "democracy" is a farce; people "vote" in "elections" where only one name is on the ballot-and those who cross out Kim's name are herded and jailed.
-Even certain hairstyles are restricted!
+North Korean children suffer from chronic malnutrition.
+(It is said that North Koreans are, on average, inches two jailed. and Even certain hairstyles are restricted!
 Meanwhile, if someone is convicted of a crime, he does not go to jail alone.
 His children and grandchildren are also imprisoned.
+The

+North Korean "democracy" is a farce; people "vote" in "elections" where only one name is on the ballot-and those who cross out Kim's name are herded

-The U.S. State Department has learned that as many as 40% of all people in North Korea's gulag system are Christians who are in jail because of their faith.
+U.S. State Department has learned that as many as 40% of all people in North Korea's gulag system are Christians who are in jail because of their faith.

 Yet in the midst of this oppression God has been working.
 Some defectors have reported that North Korean officials are worried that Christianity will defeat Juche and its state-sponsored worship of the Kim dictator clan.
 Something began to change when Kim Jong-un became dictator in 2011.
 His cruel regime and the misery of famine and economic ruin caused people to become disillusioned with the phony utopia Kim claimed to rule over.
 "In the past, the people were told to worship the Kim family as their god," one defector told The Telegraph.
 "That means they are looking for something else to sustain their faith."

-Extreme Persecution of Christians Christians in North Korea face
+Extreme Persecution of Christians

+Christians in North Korea face